In this section:

 If you have published before, please enter here sales recorded on your royalty statements.
 If you do not, the publisher will have to judge the sales potential on the trade figures we get from Nielsen in North America and the UK.

 Be aware that most people unfamiliar with the industry overestimate book sales by factors of ten.
+For an honest look at what to expect from book sales read – Average Book Sales Figures: A Transparent Look Into Publishing By Sam Jordison.

 Be as honest and realistic as you can!